Loughborough: Railway

-There were at one time three railway routes to the town: the still-operating Midland Main Line, the Great Central Railway that closed as a result of the Beeching cuts and a branch line from Nuneaton that was part of the London & North Western Railway.
-Loughborough Central railway station served the Great Central Railway.
-It was opened on 15 March 1899 and closed in 1969 but re-opened in March 1974 as part of the Great Central heritage railway.
+At one time, there were three railway routes to the town: the still-operating Midland Main Line, the Great Central Railway that closed as a result of the Beeching cuts, and a branch line from Nuneaton that was part of the London & North Western Railway.
+Rws | Loughborough Central served the Great Central Railway.
+It was opened on 15 March 1899 and closed in 1969.

+Heritage

+Loughborough Central re-opened in March 1974 as part of the Great Central heritage railway.

 The railway is split into two sections north and south of Loughborough.
-Loughborough Central station is the northern terminus of the southern section of the railway and services run daily.
-As of 2017, there were plans to fill the gap and link the two halves of the railway again.
+Central station is the northern terminus of the southern section of the railway and services run daily.
+As of 2017, there were plans to fill the gap, known as the Loughborough Gap, and link the two halves of the railway again.
 Thus, a new bridge was installed over the Midland Main Line, the A60 and the Grand Union Canal.
-Work is now progressing on restoring another bridge over parking lot of an industrial estate.
+Work is now progressing on restoring another bridge over the car park of an industrial estate.

-Brush Traction, a manufacturer of railway locomotives, is also located in the town, adjacent to the Midland railway station.
+Brush Traction, a manufacturer of railway locomotives, is located in the town, adjacent to the Midland railway station.